 Child please.
 And who comes to paradise and doesn’t post pics on IG?
 No performance pics, barely any word about Jamaica… did she hang out with fans afterwords?
+The budget must have not been enough.
 Girl….

 Anyway, the highlight of my evening was SOL by Drenna Luna.
 It’s a mostly swimwear line by Angelie Martin-Spencer, the sister of Drenna Luna’s main designer Arlene Martin.
 The swimwear line was very retro, full of high waists and bandeau tops that mixed and match prints.
 High-waisted swimwear is a retro trend that is very popular right now and those of us without the perfect stomach are so very appreciative!
 Here are a few of my favourites: